mmistakes/minimal-mistakes/_drafts/2018-04-27-clojure-is-the-devil.md

 thing](https://chrishowejones.wordpress.com/2015/11/04/the-physics-of-software-or-why-i-am-not-a-software-engineer/).

 Clojure favours a functional programming style.
-Although Clojure ultimately ends up compiled to class files and JVM bytecode it's really heavy going to try and write Clojure in an imperative style or using an OOP paradigm.
+Although Clojure ultimately ends up compiled to class files and JVM byte code it's really heavy going to try and write Clojure in an imperative style or using an OOP paradigm.

 Clojure treats data as immutable by default.
 Although it's possible to write Clojure using mutable data structures and 'uncontrolled' mutable references it's hard work.
 The effect of immutable data and controlled mutable references to